troeger/fuzzed/README.md

 If you want to contribute to FuzzEd, there is a lot of information in the [[developer section]] of the Wiki.

-The developers hang around on the [[dev mailing list|mailto:fuzzed@lists.nclmail.de]].
+The developers hang around on the [dev mailing list](mailto:fuzzed@lists.nclmail.de).

 ## Licence

-FuzzEd ist licensed under the AGPL version3.
+FuzzEd ist licensed under the AGPL Version 3.
 This means your are allowed to:

 * Install and run the unmodified FuzzEd code at your site.
 * Re-package and distribute the unmodified version of FuzzEd from this repository.